PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 > Available in edgeR:`cpm(..., normalized.lib.sizes = TRUE)`

-In this approach, variations in sequencing depth are directly proportional to total mapped read counts.
-This is the most intuitive scheme: Sequencing library A to half the depth of B should result in A having approximately half of the read counts of B for any arbitrary mapped RNA species.
+In this case, differences in mapped sequence reads for a gene result from variations in sequencing depth.
+This is the most intuitive scheme: If sample A sequencing results in half the total mapped sequence reads of B, then A will have half the mapped sequence reads of B for any arbitrary mapped RNA species.

 This approach can be attributed to Mortazavi *et al.* (Mortazavi 2008) who claimed  *'The sensitivity of RNA-Seq will be a function of both molar concentration and transcript length.
 We therefore quantified transcript levels in reads per kilobase of exon model per million mapped reads (RPKM).'*